Relevant life policy trust

-Our Relevant Life Cover Trust is specially designed for use with Relevant Life policies.
-Relevant Life Cover Trusts should be established at policy outset and must be signed and dated on or before the start date of the policy for it to be valid.
+Our Relevant Life Policy Trust is specially designed for use with Relevant Life policies.
+Relevant Life Policy Trusts should be established at policy outset and must be signed and dated on or before the start date of the policy for it to be valid.
 This is a discretionary trust although your client may wish to name specific beneficiaries by completing a Letter of Wish form.

 - Tax efficient.

 You should consider a Relevant Life Policy Trust if your client is an employer and they wish to:

 - Provide one or more employees with tax-efficient benefits in the event of death or terminal illness whilst in service, without having to set up a group arrangement.

 - Secure the possibility of tax relief on the premium payments.

 - Ensure that the policy proceeds are available to the employee and/or his or her family without the delays that might otherwise arise if probate were required before payment could be made.

 - The death benefit (including terminal illness benefit) will not form part of the employee’s lifetime allowance for pension purposes.

 - Premiums paid by the employer will not be treated as a benefit in kind for the life assured/employee.